omarmn/DataScience_JH_Coursera_Assignments/README.md

 http://rpubs.com/omarmn/regression

-This paper will endeavour to answer two questions: (1)Is an automatic or manual transmission better for a car's Miles Per Gallon (MPG); (2) What are the variables that affect MPG?
-Based on this we will build a model.
+This paper will endeavour to answer two questions: (1) Is an automatic or manual transmission better for a car's Miles Per Gallon (MPG); (2) What are the variables that affect MPG?
+Based on this,s we will build a model.
 For this investigation we shall use the "mtcars" data set in R.

 <h3>NLP - N-gram Text Analysis</h3>